viriciti/dispatch-assignment/README.md

 ### important points
 - Although it is nice if you accomplish to acheive to produce a definite end result, we are more interested in your general approach.
 This also means that you're javascript does not have to be perfect.
 - Keep things as simple as you possibly can!
 Only then -- when there is time left -- you can expand and add details.
-- We highly value clear code; the easier for us to understand what is going on the better.
+- We highly value clear code; the easier for us to understand what is going on the better. (e.g. create functions)
 - Make sure that you can clarify important decisions and come up with some pros and cons.
 - The initial setup you find here is written in coffeescript.
 Prefer to write javascript?
 That's completely fine also.
 - If there are any questions, remarks or mistakes in this repository / readme.
 Please don't hesitate to contact us or just create an issue here.